AIFahim/ResumeCategorization/README.md

 - **Rationale**: BERT is a state-of-the-art model in natural language processing tasks, including text classification.
 Its pre-trained nature allows for fine-tuning on specific tasks like resume categorization, making it an ideal choice for this project.

 - **Training**:
-  - The BERT model `ahmedheakl/bert-resume-classification` was fine-tuned for 11 epochs to achieve better results.
+  - The BERT model [`ahmedheakl/bert-resume-classification`](https://github.com/AIFahim/ResumeCategorization/blob/master/notebooks/training_notebook.ipynb) was fine-tuned for 11 epochs to achieve better results.
   - Fine-tuning was conducted using the training set, and the model's performance was validated on a separate validation set.
   - The best model, based on evaluation accuracy, was saved for inference.

 #### Training Configuration:

-- **Model ID**: `ahmedheakl/bert-resume-classification`
+- **Model ID**: `ahmedheakl/bert-resume-classification` from HuggingFace
 - **Learning Rate**: 2e-5
 - **Batch Size**: 8 (for both training and evaluation)
 - **Epochs**: 11